CouchCMS/Documentation/src/contents/concepts/paypal.md

     type='text' />
 ```

-With the groundwork behind us, rest is easy.
+With the groundwork behind us, the rest is easy.

 #### CREATING PAYPAL BUTTON

-To create the PayPal 'Buy Button' simply place the following couch tag it your _product.php_ template -
+To create the PayPal 'Buy Button' simply place the following Couch tag in your _product.php_ template -

 ```
 <cms:paypal_button />